Skip to main content

 Role play

 Before your role play exercise, we’ll send you a brief that contains all the information you’ll need to be able to take part effectively.
-You’ll then have a short time to prepare, before joining the role play situation via a Google Meet call.
+You’ll then have a short time to prepare, before joining the role play situation via a virtual meeting.

 Your role play exercise will replicate a real-life situation at Morrisons, and you should take the time to fully understand the brief without rushing.
-Above all, you should know what role we’ll expect you to play, along with the roles that others are playing, too.
+Above all, you should know what role we’ll expect you to play, along with the roles that everyone else in your group is playing, too.

 Remember that most role play exercises don’t give everything away in the brief, and some details are often left out on purpose to give the exercise space to develop, and to encourage you to think on your feet.
 So, try to uncover information that isn’t included in the brief by asking open questions (that don’t have a yes or no answer).
 For example, you could start your questions with: “Tell me about…”, or “Can you expand on…”, or “Could you talk to me about…”.